fzyzcjy/flutter_rust_bridge/book/src/article/generate_multiple_files.md

 ### Shared C header file

-Besides, for the generated C (header) files, like the corresponding generated Rust and Dart files, there would be also an auto-generated C file with the name `bridge_generated_shares.h`(the name would also be changed by flag `shared_rust_output`) besides the other C files for regular blocks.
+Besides, for the generated C (header) files, like the corresponding generated Rust and Dart files, there would be also an auto-generated C file with the name `bridge_generated_shared.h`(the name would also be changed by flag `shared_rust_output`) besides the other C files for regular blocks.

 This shared C file, besides all shared types and Apis, also includes ALL the headers of all regular C files.
 That is, it could be treated as the manager of all C files.